-Everyone must work toward preventing sexual harassment, but leadership matters.
-Supervisors and managers have a special responsibility to make sure employees feel safe at work and that workplaces are free from harassment and discrimination.
-Any employee or covered individual is encouraged to report harassing or discriminatory behavior to the Library Director or Assistant Director or the Library Board President if the complaint is about the Director.
-Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to the Library Director or Assistant Director or the Library Board President if the complaint is about the Director.
+Everyone must work toward preventing harassment, discrimination, and retaliation, but leadership matters.
+Supervisors and managers have a special responsibility to make sure employees feel safe at work and that workplaces are free from harassment, discrimination, and retaliation.
+Any employee or covered individual is encouraged to report harassing, discriminatory, or retaliatory behavior to their supervisor, the Library Director, or Assistant Director or the Library Board President if the complaint is about the Director.
+Anyone who witnesses or becomes aware of potential instances of harassment, discrimination, or retaliation should report such behavior to the Library Director or Assistant Director or the Library Board President if the complaint is about the Director.

-Reports of sexual harassment may be made verbally or in writing.
+Reports of harassment, discrimination, or retaliation may be made verbally or in writing.
 A written complaint form is attached to this policy if an employee would like to use it, but the complaint form is not required.
-Employees who are reporting sexual harassment on behalf of other employees may use the complaint form and should note that it is on another employee's behalf.
+Employees who are reporting harassment, discrimination, or retaliation on behalf of other employees may use the complaint form and should note that it is on another employee's behalf.
 A verbal or otherwise written complaint (such as an email) on behalf of oneself or another employee is also acceptable.

-Employees and covered individuals who believe they have been a target of sexual harassment may at any time seek assistance in additional available forums, as explained below in the section on Legal Protections.
+Employees and covered individuals who believe they have been a target of harassment, discrimination, or retaliation may at any time seek assistance in additional available forums, as explained below in the section on Legal Protections.